Skip to content

 The Gates of Cairo

-Each gate had distinct decorative features, representing the ruler’s and city’s victories and various other aspects of the era.
+Each gate had distinct decorative features, representing the ruler’s and city’s victories and other aspects of the era.

 Among the gates that still exist today are Bab al-Futuh (Gate of Conquest), Bab Al Jadid (the New Gate), Bāb al-Ghuri (the Gate of the Attacker), Bab al-Husayniyyah (Husayniyyah Gate), Bab al-Khalq (the Gate of Creation), Bab al-Nasr (the Gate of Victory), Bab al-Qantarah (the Gate of the Bridge), Bab al-Qila (the Gate of Alkali), Bab al-Shaariy‘ah (after the name of a tribe), Bab al-Silsilah (the Gate of the Chain), Bab al-Sirr (the Gate of the Secret), Bab al-Tawfiq (the Gate of Success), Bab al-Wazir (the Minister’s Gate), Bab Khan al-Khalili, Bab Sa‘adah (Gate of Happiness), Bab Darb al-Laban (Gate of the Milky Way) and Bab Zuweila.